 - Normal levels of progesterone, which prepares the uterus for a fertilized egg’s arrival, must be present in order for a woman to get pregnant.

 Follicle-stimulating hormone (FSH) helps control the menstrual cycle and egg production.
 FSH levels are tested on day 2 or 3 of the menstrual cycle to determine a woman’s ovarian function and evaluate egg quality.

-In general, women with elevated FSH levels found in their blood on day 2 or 3 of the menstrual cycle have reduced chances of live birth compared to other women of the same age, even with ovulation induction and in vitro fertilization (IVF).
+In general, women with elevated FSH levels found in their blood on day 2 or 3 of the menstrual cycle have reduced chances of live birth compared to other women of the same age, even with ovulation induction and IVF.

 Currently, several laboratory methods are used to measure FSH blood levels, and measurement of these levels may vary considerably depending on the laboratory and method used.
 Therefore, it is difficult to compare blood levels that are measured at different laboratories or by different techniques.

 It is important that normal and abnormal test values be based on the pregnancy rates achieved by women studied at a particular center using the same laboratory methods.